TurboSource-Marialis/machtiani/README.md

       - [ ] `git-sync` code-host-url is sensitive to `/` (must) at end of url.
 Oddly `git-store` works just fine without.
       - [x] Keep it simple: each user will be able to add any repo, and we store git key.
 Fetch and update.
 And load
       - [x] See from there, and just get the endpoint up.
+      - [ ] Get codehost keys for git-store and git-sync commands from machtiani-config.yml.
+Get rid of passing them as arguments to the commands.
+      - [ ] All openai or other llm keys are passed via the machtiani-config.yml.
-- [ ] Get codehost key and urls from .machtiani.config.
+- [x] Get codehost key and urls from .machtiani.config.